-Looking to offset your carbon footprint, but unsure how to do so?
-In this article, we guide you through the process of purchasing carbon credits.
+Looking to buy carbon credits to offset your carbon footprint, but unsure how to do so?
+In this article, we guide you through the process.

 As the world moves towards Net Zero, more and more companies are offsetting their carbon footprint, by contributing financially to sustainable projects around the world.
 But how exactly does offsetting work, and what are your options when looking to purchase carbon offsets?